Kamadulski999/social-media-API/README.md

 ## Description

 This project is for the Washington University in St Louis Coding Bootcamp.
 This application is a functional backend for a proposed social networking platform.
-It is built with Node, MongoDB, Mongoose, ExpressJS, and NoSQL, using MVC architecture.
+It is built with Node, MongoDB, Mongoose, ExpressJS, and NoSQL using Model-View-Controller architecture.
 ## Table of Contents

 * [Usage](#usage)